Copernican Revolution: Protestant Attacks

-Galileo Galilei
+Telescope

-In 1610 Galileo Galilei observed with his telescope that Venus showed phases, despite remaining near the Sun in Earth's sky (first image).
-This proved that it orbits the Sun and not Earth, as predicted by Copernicus's heliocentric model and disproved the then conventional geocentric model (second image).
+In 1610 Galileo Galilei observed with his telescope that Venus showed phases, despite remaining near the Sun in Earth's sky (first image), which was strong evidence that the geocentric model (second image) was false.

-Galileo Galilei was an Italian scientist who is sometimes referred to as the "father of modern observational astronomy".
+Galileo Galilei, sometimes referred to as the "father of modern observational astronomy," developed his own telescope with enough magnification to allow him to study Venus and discover that it has phases like a moon.
 His improvements to the telescope, astronomical observations, and support for Copernicanism were all integral to the Copernican Revolution.

-Based on the designs of Hans Lippershey, Galileo designed his own telescope which, in the following year, he had improved to 30x magnification.
+Based on the designs of spectacle-maker Hans Lippershey, Galileo designed his own telescope which, in the following year, he had improved to 30× magnification.
 Using this new instrument, Galileo made a number of astronomical observations which he published in the Sidereus Nuncius in 1610.
 In this book, he described the surface of the Moon as rough, uneven, and imperfect.
 He also noted that "the boundary dividing the bright from the dark part does not form a uniformly oval line, as would happen in a perfectly spherical solid, but is marked by an uneven, rough, and very sinuous line, as the figure shows."
 These observations challenged Aristotle's claim that the Moon was a perfect sphere and the larger idea that the heavens were perfect and unchanging.

 Galileo's next astronomical discovery would prove to be a surprising one.
 While observing Jupiter over the course of several days, he noticed four stars close to Jupiter whose positions were changing in a way that would be impossible if they were fixed stars.
 After much observation, he concluded these four stars were orbiting the planet Jupiter and were in fact moons, not stars.
 This was a radical discovery because, according to Aristotelian cosmology, all heavenly bodies revolve around the Earth and a planet with moons obviously contradicted that popular belief.
 While contradicting Aristotelian belief, it supported Copernican cosmology which stated that Earth is a planet like all others.

 In 1610, Galileo observed that Venus had a full set of phases, similar to the phases of the moon we can observe from Earth.
 This was explainable by the Copernican or Tychonic systems which said that all phases of Venus would be visible due to the nature of its orbit around the Sun, unlike the Ptolemaic system which stated only some of Venus's phases would be visible.
 Due to Galileo's observations of Venus, Ptolemy's system became highly suspect and the majority of leading astronomers subsequently converted to various heliocentric models, making his discovery one of the most influential in the transition from geocentrism to heliocentrism.